Remove Your Rose Tinted Glasses: Data Visualizations Designed to Mislead

 Nobody likes feeling manipulated in any way, shape, or form.
 But while that may be the case, people are duped by data visualizations every day.

 From political issues to sports statistics and the recent report you received on the ROI of your company blog, the internet as well as informational reports are flooded with examples of misleading data visualization.

 Bad data visualizations come in many forms, with some more obvious than others.
 But, by knowing what to look for, you can avoid connecting with metrics that will lead your organization down the wrong path.

-The best way to safeguard from misinformation is to arm yourself with tech-appropriate analytical and evaluative skills that will expose the most oversimplified and malicious data visualizations.
+The best way to safeguard from misinformation is to arm yourself with tech-appropriate analytical online data visualization tools and evaluative skills that will expose the most oversimplified or malicious data visualizations.

 Infamous for its overuse in politics, the truncated y-axis is a classic way to visually mislead.
 Take a look at the graph above, comparing people with jobs to people on welfare.
 At first glance, the visual dynamics of the graph suggest people on welfare to number four times as many as people with jobs.
 Numbers don’t lie, however, and when analyzed, they point out much less sensational facts than the data visualization would suggest.

 This type of misinformation occurs when the graph’s producers ignore convention and manipulate the y-axis.
 The conventional way of organizing the y-axis is to start at 0 and then go up to the highest data point in your set.
 By not setting the origin of the y-axis at zero, small differences become hyperbolic and therefore play more on people’s prejudices rather than their rationality.
 Notice on the graph below, originally shared by Gizmodo, how much larger the differences look when truncating the y-axis.